-12 Norra Solberga Household Examinations, Vol. AI:2 (1807-1813), page 168
+16 Norra Solberga Household Examinations, Vol. AI:2 (1807-1813), page 168

-On December 12, 1797, Anders and Maria were married by Johan Fovelin, the pastor of Maria's vouth.
-13 Since her father Sven Nilsson had passed away, Maria was given away in marriage bv her brother Jonas Svensson, who signed legal authorization for Anders to marry his sister.
+On December 12, 1797, Anders and Maria were married by Johan Fovelin, the pastor of Maria's vouth.17 Since her father Sven Nilsson had passed away, Maria was given away in her brother marriage bv Jonas Svensson, who signed legal authorization for Anders to marry his sister.
 The other witnesses at the signing of the marriage document were three maids from Barkeryd named Brita, Cajsa, and Lena, who Maria's close friends. were Maria's other brother Sven and her sister Beata were no doubt in attendance, as well Andersson's Anders father Anders Isaacson and his three siblings: Isaac, Maja, and Stina.